sass/sass/proposal/color-4-new-spaces.md

 * `xyz`, `xyz-d50`, `xyz-d65`:
   * `x`, `y`, `z`:
-    * gamut: un-bounded, scalable
+    * gamut: un-bounded
     * number: `[0,1]`

       > Percentages `[0%,100%]` map to the `[0,1]` range.

 * `lab`:
   * `lightness`:
-    * gamut: un-bounded, scalable
+    * gamut: un-bounded
     * number: `[0,100]`

       > Percentages `[0%,100%]` map to the `[0,100]` range.

   * `a`, `b`:
-    * gamut: un-bounded, scalable
+    * gamut: un-bounded
     * number: `[-125,125]`

       > Percentages `[-100%,100%]` map to the `[-125,125]` range.

 * `lch`:
   * `lightness`:
-    * gamut: un-bounded, scalable
+    * gamut: un-bounded
     * number: `[0,100]`

       > Percentages `[0%,100%]` map to the `[0,100]` range.

   * `chroma`:
-    * gamut: un-bounded, scalable
+    * gamut: un-bounded
     * number: `[0,150]`

       > Percentages `[0%,100%]` map to the `[0,150]` range.